haskell-miso/miso-presentation/README.md

 # :ramen: miso

-> This is a presentation that was given on `miso` in Seattle in 2018 at AWS
+> This is a presentation that was given on `miso` in April of 2018 at a meetup group hosted by AWS in Seattle.

 A tasty haskell web framework